segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 The `alias` method combines two previously unassociated user identities.
 Aliasing is generally handled automatically when you `identify` a user.
 However, some tools require an explicit `alias` call.

 This is an advanced method, but it is required to manage user identities successfully in *some* of our destinations.
-Most notably, alias is necessary for properly implementing [KISSmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias) and [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias).
+Most notably, you need to make alias calls to properly implement [KISSmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias) and [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias). <!-- Dests question: is this still true? -->

 `alias` method definition: